adobe/commerce-cif-common/README.md

 To run linting, tests and coverage analysis, run `npm test` in the root folder.

 ## Deployment
-Deployment instructions are available in the repository specific to each CIF integration.
+Deployment instructions are available in the repository specific to each CIF REST integration.

 ### Contributing